TigranZhamakochyan/power-outages-analysis/README.md

 ## Framing a Prediction Problem

-**Prediction Problem:** Predict the duration of a major power outage (`OUTAGE.DURATION`) in minutes.
+Prediction Problem: Predict the duration of a major power outage (`OUTAGE.DURATION`) in minutes.

-**Type:** Regression, since outage duration is a continuous numerical variable with no natural categories.
+Type: Regression, since outage duration is a continuous numerical variable with no natural categories.

-**Response Variable:** `OUTAGE.DURATION`.
-I chose this because it directly answers what factors determine how long a power outage will last?
+Response Variable: `OUTAGE.DURATION`.
+I chose this because it directly answers what factors determine how long a power outage will last.
 Duration is also the most actionable metric for utility companies and emergency responders who need to plan resource allocation.

-**Metric:** I chose RMSE over MAE because outage duration is heavily right-skewed with extreme outliers, which means some outages last hundreds of hours.
+Metric: I chose RMSE over MAE because outage duration is heavily right-skewed with extreme outliers, which means some outages last hundreds of hours.
 RMSE penalizes these large errors more heavily, which reflects the real-world cost of severely underestimating how long an outage will last.
 Predicting a 10-hour outage as 2 hours is far more harmful than predicting a 3-hour outage as 2 hours, and RMSE captures this asymmetry better than MAE.

-**Time of Prediction Justification:** At the moment an outage begins, a utility company would know the cause of the outage, the geographic location and climate region, the current climate conditions, and the time of day and day of week.
-They would NOT know the restoration time, the total duration, or how many customers will ultimately be affected.
+Time of Prediction Justification: At the moment an outage begins, a utility company would know the cause of the outage, the geographic location and climate region, the current climate conditions, and the time of day and day of week.
+They would for sure not know the restoration time, the total duration, or how many customers will ultimately be affected.
 Therefore, I only use features that are known at the start of the outage.
 I excluded `OUTAGE.RESTORATION` and `OUTAGE.DURATION` itself from the features, and I extracted only the start time components (`OUTAGE.HOUR`, `IS_WEEKEND`, `IS_BUSINESS_HOURS`) from `OUTAGE.START`.

 ---